brunv/React-Redux-Complete/README.md

 npm install --save react-router-dom
 ```

+**Important:** With React-Router we need to make sure that every component is going to fetch its own data.
+In another words, each component needs to be designed to work in isolation!

 ### Different types of routers
  - **MemoryRouter**: doesn't use the URL to track navigation.
    - localhost:3000/